“Mom, it is a baby girl…,” her voice barely audible, she called her mother in India.

 She was tired, she was drained, she was not ready to take care of her first born.
-They straddled the baby in the car-seat and Raj drove them home – to their apartment in Mississauga.
+The Nurse helped buckle the baby in the new car-seat and Raj drove them home – to their apartment in Mississauga.

-“How is Esha doing,” he mom phoned again next morning.
+“How is the baby doing,” he mom phoned again next morning.